aliuly/xlpricer/README.md

 Inflation is added anually, except for reserved 24 month packages, where the inflation is adjusted every two years.

+### Volume based discounts

+Some prices get reductions based on volumes.
+For example, Object Storage, or Outbound Internet traffic, the more MB you consume, the cheaper it gets.
+These discounts are calculated automatically.
+For example, OBS Standard Space, has the following entries in the Price list:

+- Storage: OBS Standard Space
+- Storage: OBS Standard Space [T1] (until 5)
+- Storage: OBS Standard Space [T2] (6 to 1,000)
+- Storage: OBS Standard Space [T3] (1,001 to 50,000)
+- Storage: OBS Standard Space [T4] (50,001 to 500,000)
+- Storage: OBS Standard Space [T5] (from 500,001)

+If you use the entry "Storage: OBS Standard Space", in the components tab, the price will be adjusted according to the volume.
+If you instead use one of the entries with *T1*, *T2*, *T3*, *T4* or *T5*, the price will be fixed to that price band and the volume calculation will not be used.

+This automatic project adjustment due to volume is in the *Volumes* tab.
+It pulls the volumes from the components tab.
+So if you have additional calculations spread across multiple tabs, you must make sure to update the *Volumes* tab, so that the total is calculated properly.
+You can easily do this by Copying and Inserting column "C" into column "D" on-wards.
+Then use the Find and Replace Excel functionality to replace "Components" with the name of the tab.

 ### Assumptions tab